G-Arv/cs-426-hw-1/README.md

 CarbonBuddy is a simplified, everyday carbon footprint calculator.
 It allows users to sign up, calculate their carbon footprint, obtain their results, and view resources to reduce your carbon footprint.
 Below is a video demonstrating the application.

 ## Video Demonstration
+Below is a video demonstration of the application, which focuses on a new user's experience.

 ## Key Features
 The key features this application includes are: